AureumChaos/LEAP/docs/GUIDELINES.md

 operators or function invocations.
 If you create a new operator or that function that relies on `leap_ec.context`, please make it the last argument and have it default to `leap_ec.context.context`.

+## Add an optional `key` argument for new selection operators

+Add an optional `key` argument for selection operators as seen for `max()` and `sort()` because this allows for passing in functions for changing the default selection criteria.
+One common use for this is to add in parsimony pressure.